Skip to main content

 The File Emitter is the only true non-blocking solution.
 The File Emitter works via spawning workers which grab created files of logged events from a local temporary folder.
 The workers then load the events using the same asynchronous curl properties from the above emitter.

-All of the worker processes are created as background processes so none of them will delay the execution of the main script.
-Currently, they are configured to look for files inside created worker folders until there are none left and they hit their timeout limit, at which point the process will kill itself.
+All of the worker processes are created as background processes so none of them delay the execution of the main script.
+Currently, they're configured to look for files inside created worker folders until there are none left and they hit their timeout limit, at which point the process terminates itself.

-If the worker for any reason fails to successfully send a request it will rename the entire file to failed and leave it in the /temp/failed-logs/ folder.
+If the worker for any reason fails to successfully send a request it renames the entire file to failed and leaves it in the /temp/failed-logs/ folder.

 note

-The collector does not retry failed requests to the collector.
-Failed requests to the collector (e.g., due to it being not reachable) result in lost events.
+The emitter doesn't retry failed requests to the Collector.
+Failed requests to the Collector (for example due to it being not reachable) result in lost events.

 Example Emitter creation: